apostrophecms/form/README.md

 ```
 -->

-The reCAPTCHA field will then be present on all fields.
+The reCAPTCHA field will then be present on all forms.